-Following a demonstration of the Engage Process Suite, Bimba purchased the tool, as well as training and support services from Larmer Brown, in order to ensure that their team could start using the tool in earnest as quickly as possible.
+Following a demonstration of Engage, Bimba purchased the tool, as well as training and support services from Larmer Brown, in order to ensure that their team could start using the tool in earnest as quickly as possible.

 After completing two online tutorials over a half-day session, two Business Analysts from IMI were able to work with the Bimba Management Team to map the required eBusiness process steps using Engage, aligning them to existing IMI processes and best practices.

 The Reviewer functionality in Engage proved particularly useful given the Teams involved were often working across different time zones.
 All feedback was analysed and, when appropriate, included.

 The Team published Digital Handbooks as reference materials - a key document for the Larmer Brown Content Authors.
 This process documentation ensured that development of the learning content was accelerated, with less re-work, reinforcing the best practices agreed by the business.
 Once all the processes were mapped out in Engage, it was possible to create the SoPs.
 These were then used by the Larmer Brown Team to record each topic in UPK.

 By using Engage, the entire project, from mapping “as-is” processes, designing “to-be” processes, creating SoPs, generating UPK content, to then training the employees took just two months - from January 14th, through to March 25th.